telerik/winforms-docs/image-editor/features/canvas-resize.md

 # Canvas Resize via UI

 You can use the __Canvas Resize__ button which will open the canvas resize dialog.
-In the dialog you can set the alignment, the size, and the BackColor/
+In the dialog you can set the alignment, the size, and the BackColor.

 ![](images/image-editor-canvas-resize001.png)
 ![](images/image-editor-canvas-resize002.png)

 # Canvas Resize Programmatically

 The following snippet shows how you can use the __ResizeCanvas__ method.
-You will need to specify the size the alignment and the BackColor.
+You will need to specify the size, the alignment, and the BackColor.

 #### Use the ResizeCanvas method